-And one profession that works harder than most is nurses.
-These frontline heroes spend all day on their feet.
+One profession that works harder than most is nurses.
+These front line heroes spend all day on their feet.
 They rush about a busy, hectic hospital making sure all the patients receive the care they need.
 And, as a nurse, it can be all too easy to put aside your own pain and discomfort during a work shift.
 This generous and heroic mindset is admirable but can lead to some serious issues.
 Fortunately there are plenty of good compression socks for nursing available that will help you by giving you extra support through graduated compression.

 Edema and Other Issues

 Any profession, not just nursing, that requires you to spend a lot of time on your feet is filled with risks to your legs.
 Edema (the medical term for swelling) is a very common issue that is often overlooked and can lead to complications down the line.
 Circulatory issues.
 Blood clots.
 Pain and discomfort and other problems related to blood flow.
 These are all conditions that can occur if your legs are left neglected and not given the right level of support during your long hours of work.

 Like nurses, athletes face similar issues, but one of the methods they have adopted to counter this is the use of compression socks.

 As a nurse, you are most likely already aware of compression socks.
 But if not, let us fill you in.
 Compression socks are exactly what they sound like.
 They are socks that use varying amounts of compression on the legs to boost circulation and help reduce edema and other issues that might occur.

 The human veins have a special valve that stops blood falling back down the leg once it starts its trek up.
 But these valves can become damaged over time and this will make it increasingly difficult for your legs to circulate the blood while standing upright.
 This leads to varicose veins and other issues, alongside causing a lot of pain.